In addition to the scheduled public courses, we offer standard and customised technical training to meet our customers' needs.

 This course can be of interest for all professionals that are involved in design and evaluation of marine structures.
 Focusing on the necessary steps in the load assessment of marine structures, the course provides state-of-the-art methods for deriving corresponding loads, considering wind, wave and current conditions.

-Hazard and operability studies have become more and more recognised as a good way of revealing and managing the risks of different systems and procedures.
-This course will give you the knowledge to lead efficient HAZOP studies and you will gain hands-on experience from participating in a HAZOP session.
+HAZOP (HAZard and OPerability) studies are recognised as a good way of providing guidance on how to manage the risks of different systems and procedures.
+In this training DNV GL tutors combine formal presentations with practical workshops, in which delegates will gain hands-on experience from participating in a HAZOP session.

 A large research and testing effort over the past five years has clarified the limitations of duplex materials with regards to subsea use.
 This course will give you a basic understanding of Hydrogen induced stress cracking (HISC) risk factors and failure mechanisms, as well as a more in-depth knowledge of design requirements.